STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Introduction

 \subsection{Related works}

-\textbf{Control under temporal logic specifications:} Traditionally, approaches based on the abstraction of models have been effective in solving the trajectory synthesis problem under temporal logic specifications.
-However, they require a significant amount of domain expertise that is difficult to be automated.
-Another class of trajectory synthesis algorithms for this problem is the optimization-based approach.
-While the early papers \cite{karaman2008,Karaman2008OptimalCO} consider linear temporal logic (LTL) and metric temporal logic (MTL), recent work considers STL specifications \cite{Raman2014-sa,Lindemann2019-os} as it is more suited to robotic systems with continuous states.
-Most of these studies have focused on either developing a new metric of robustness \cite{Mehdipour2020-zm,Haghighi2019-jn} or proposing an efficient technique for a specific class of temporal logic specifications \cite{Lindemann2019-os}.
-However, these works did not leverage the structure of STL for optimization algorithms.
-Although there has been recent research that attempts to exploit the tree structure of STL to enhance MIP-based optimization algorithms, such as \cite{Kurtz2022-pe} which reduces the number of integer variables or \cite{Sun2022-fg} which proposes a new encoding method for multi-agent problems, these methods do not aim to improve NLP-based algorithms and do not comprehensively use the structures of STL as in this study.
+\textbf{Control under temporal logic specifications:} Traditional approaches to controller synthesis under temporal logic specifications have predominantly relied on model abstraction techniques.
+Although these methods are effective, they demand substantial domain expertise, posing challenges to automation and scalability.
+Optimization-based approaches have emerged as a compelling alternative.
+Early works~\cite{karaman2008,Karaman2008OptimalCO} concentrated on linear temporal logic (LTL) and metric temporal logic (MTL), while recent studies have extended these methodologies to STL, enabling their application to robotic systems with continuous state spaces~\cite{Raman2014-sa}.
+Most of these studies have focused on either developing novel robustness metrics~\cite{Pant_smooth,Gilpin2021-wv,Mehdipour2020-zm} or proposing an efficient technique for a specific class of temporal logic specifications~\cite{Lindemann2019-os}.
+More recently, research has sought to exploit the hierarchical structure of STL to improve MIP-based algorithms.
+For instance,~\cite{Kurtz2022-pe} introduces techniques to minimize integer variables, while ~\cite{Sun2022-fg} proposes novel encoding methods for multi-agent problems.
+Nevertheless, these methods target MIP formulations and do not address NLP-based approaches.
+Moreover, they do not fully exploit the key properties of STL, as this study aims to do (we refer to Section~\ref{subsec:discuss} for more detailed discussions).